A Gift That Honors a Life

 Check Out This Potential Scenario

 When Sarah's father passed away, she knew she wanted to establish a lasting legacy for him.
 She remembered that during his lifetime he had been a passionate humanitarian and was always very concerned by the plight of refugees.
 So Sarah decided to make a gift to the IRC in her father's name using appreciated securities.
 Her father's legacy lives on at the IRC thanks to the gift and a commemorative plaque.
-And Sarah received a federal income tax charitable deduction and eliminated capital gains tax on the securities.
+And Sarah received a federal income tax charitable deduction (because she itemizes her taxes) and eliminated capital gains tax on the securities.

 Learn How to Fund It